John E. Sullivan DDS

 Bite & Feel of the Restoration

-· Your tongue can exaggerate small differences.
+· Your tongue may exaggerate these small differences.

 · If your bite feels uneven or uncomfortable, please call our office for a simple adjustment.